Mindset Shifts for Fat Loss

 16. You don’t believe in yourself.

-This has been a work in progress for me too, guys.
 Self-doubt has been the biggest thing I’ve struggled with my whole life.
 I thought that the strong, fit women I admired were somehow better than me and that achieving that physique just wasn’t possible.
 This allowed me remain a victim and in denial about my eating habits.
 I somehow decided along the way that other people were better than me, that they were on some other level.
 The inner battle of “not good enough” was constant and relentless.
 I never believed deep down that I deserved it or that I was as good as anyone else, so why even try?

 If you’ve struggled with self-doubt in the past, truly, deeply believing in yourself takes time and takes work.
 You have to change the way you talk to your self.
 You have to let go of limitations that you’ve held on to so dearly, limitations that protected you from having to try or put yourself out there.
 Self-doubt can hold you back in so many ways.
 You might be too afraid to try new things or full experience life due to fears and reservations about what you’re capable of.
 These mental limitations prevent us from reaching our potential.